jfmartinz/pretty-windows/README.md

 For the skin I used, you can visit this [link](https://www.deviantart.com/apexxx-sensei/art/Robik-771914763).

 ### Powertoys
-To search programs/software.
-It allows me to open any program using the windows shorcut `ALT` + `Space bar`
+To search for software/application, files, folders, etc. Shorcut `ALT` + `Space bar`